19hours/sg-statutes/Acts/Income Tax Act.md

 [28/80; 32/95]

-(3) Notwithstanding subsections (1) and (2), in respect of a motor car to which this subsection applies —
+(3) Notwithstanding subsection (1) or (2) or section 19A(1), in respect of a motor car to which this subsection applies —

 (a) the initial allowance to be made under subsection (1) shall be calculated on an amount equal to the capital expenditure incurred in respect of that motor car or $35,000, whichever is the less;

-(b) the annual allowance to be made under subsection (2) shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and
+(b) the annual allowance to be made under subsection (2) or section 19A(1) shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and

 (c) the aggregate of the initial and annual allowances to be made under this subsection for all relevant years of assessment shall not exceed $35,000.